Salsoul Records

 Bethlehem Music Company's catalogs, which included Salsoul Records, Bethlehem Records (a jazz label) and others, were licensed by Verse music group from 2010 for five years, before Verse's catalogs were bought out by BMG Rights Management in 2015.

 History

-Early days

-The Cayre family had been involved in many entrepreneurial ventures before they manufactured and distributed 8-track tapes, which included Bethlehem Records, in the early 1970s.
-They had purchased some catalogs of Mexican music to distribute, and infringed on the copyrights of CBS Records and RCA Records by selling them in the United States of America.
-They acquired a license for North American distribution for some of CBS's Latin catalog.
-This led to recording sessions that were distributed by CBS.
-When CBS was unable to increase profits, the rights reverted to the Cayres.

 Origin of name

 The label's name was conceived by artist Joe Bataan, who recorded some of the earliest sessions for the Cayre brothers before the label's formation.
 "Salsoul" was street lingo for the musical culture of urban Latinos who were listening to soul music and combining it with salsa music.
 Bataan chose the name for an LP he made for the Cayre brothers.
 Bataan had the first single, "The Bottle", and album, Afro-filipino, on the initial Salsoul label released through Epic, before a deal with RCA.